 It is said that Enlil himself betrothed the two divine beings.
 Strangely, Nanna was also considered to be the god of cattle because their horns resembled the crescent moon.
-Nanna was also the father of fire god Nusku and one of Enlil’s trusted ministers.
+Nanna was also the father of the fire god Nusku and one of Enlil’s trusted ministers.
 Like his son Utu, Nanna was determined to be a judge of good and bad due to his all-seeing position.

 A patron deity of Ur, Nanna’s main temple was Ekishnugal, which was rebuilt or restored many times by different rulers.
 Other establishments dedicated to him were the temple Kurigalzu I and a ziggurat called Elugalgalgasisa.
 His cult featured princesses as priestesses, who were given residence in a building called a Gipar.
-There is even evidence of cults which considered Nanna to be the primary god.
+There is even evidence of cults that considered Nanna to be the primary god.
 Nanna was depicted as a bearded man sitting on a throne with a symbolic crescent moon in the sky.

-Utu – The God of the Sun, Truth, and Justice
+Utu: The God of the Sun, Truth, and Justice

 Utu was the personification of the brilliance and warmth of the sun — unfailing and perpetual.
 With his life-giving energies, Utu also helped plants grow.
 The sun god’s appearance was similar to those of other important deities of the region, with a knife and some rays of fire differentiating him from his peers.
 Utu was Nanna’s son and Inanna’s twin brother, but he was not as ardently worshiped as other Sumerian gods.
 The god was later known as Shamash.